CitrineInformatics/gemd-docs/docs/faq.md

 ## I found a reference to something called "taurus" - what is that?

 "Taurus" was the codename for GEMD when we first started work.
-We're in the process of migrating everying over to GEMD, but names can be surprisingly sticky.
+We're in the process of migrating everying over to GEMD, but names can be surprisingly persistent.